El Chapo Organization Has No Mercy For Adversaries, Says Report

-In the period preceding his capture in 2014, the number of recorded homicides in Mexico stood at 15,723, which is far less than the numbers recorded last year, 29,168 murders.
-El Chapo was credited for influencing the level of violence in the country at the time, due to pacts made with numerous cartels, high ranking political figures and authorities, which limited conflict.
+In the period preceding his capture in 2014, the number of recorded homicides in Mexico stood at 15,723, which is far less than the numbers recorded last year: 29,168 murders.
+El Chapo was credited for influencing the level of violence in the country at the time, due to pacts made with numerous cartels, high ranking political figures, and authorities, which limited conflict.

 According to a Business Insider interview with a cartel operative just after his escape from prison in 2015, the Mexican government saw him as a mitigating force in the narco trafficking scene, and so was willing to risk a little embarrassment in order to bring some sort of normalcy to the lives of its citizens.